cmoberg/cmoberg.com/about.md

 # Short Speaker Bio

 I have spent many years solving for automation and orchestration.
 I started building customer service platforms for ISPs back when people used dial-up for their online activities.
 I then moved on to focus on making multi-vendor networks programmable through model-driven architectures.
-I am now the CTO and co-founder at Avassa, spending m days obsessing over how to deliver a distributed edge control plane that developers and platform teams love.
+I am now the CTO and co-founder at Avassa, spending my days obsessing over how to deliver a distributed edge control plane that developers and platform teams love.

 # Longer Resume